Neepsend power station: History

-The Neepsend power station was built at Owlerton.
-The site was between the River Don and the Great Central Railway which provided water for cooling and access from the railway for the supply of coal.
-On June 4th, 1904, the first section of the Neepsend Station containing two 1500-kW, two-phase, 50 Hz 2000 Volt generating sets.
-In 1910 the capacity of the station was increased by the addition of 4000-kW of plant.
-Further equipment was added in 1914 to meet the rising demand for electricity.
-Demand increased again during the First World War; by 1923 the station had a generating capacity of 65,000 kW.
+Electricity in Sheffield had been fulfilled in 1892 by the formation of the Sheffield Electric Light & Co from a plant in Sheaf Street.
+In 1898 Sheffield Corporation acquired the undertaking.
+Sheaf Street wasn't a suitable site for further extensions so in 1901 the site for Neepsend power station was acquired.
+Located at Owlerton. between the River Don and the Great Central Railway which provided water for cooling and access from the railway for the supply of coal.
+On June 4th, 1904, the first section of the Neepsend Station containing two Parsons 1500-kW, two-phase, 50 Hz 2000 Volt generating sets.
+In 1910 the capacity of the station was increased by the addition of a further two Parsons sets of 2,000-kW each Then two Willans & Robinson turbines with Dick Kerr alternators were added of 4,500 kW and 6,000 kW.
+Then a further set from same supplier of 8,000 kW was added in 1914.
+By 1923 the station had a generating capacity of 65,000 kW.
 The station operated in conjunction with Blackburn Meadows (28,000 kW in 1923) and Kelham (5,500 kW in 1923) power stations, the latter provided electric current for the tram system.
 During the 1920s and 1930s there was only slow growth in electricity demand until the rearmament boom in the late 1930s when Neepsend and Blackburn Meadows power stations had further generating plant installed.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Sheffield electricity undertaking was abolished, ownership of Neepsend power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Sheffield electricity undertaking were transferred to the Yorkshire Electricity Board (YEB).

 Further new generating plant was installed at Neepsend in 1948–50.

 Neepsend power station was closed on 25 October 1976.